durantschoon/dot_files/README.md

 # dot_files
-My dotfiles except for ~/.emacs.d (but now UNDER_CONSTRUCTION the makefile in this repo is transitioning to becoming the single-stop-shop for setting up my dotfiles.
-It will ask to install emacs with my [spacemacs dotfiles](https://github.com/durantschoon/.spacemacs.d) -- also on my mind is that I should look up [other people's solutions](https://dotfiles.github.io/utilities/) and ditch all this at some point, but with so many choices, how am I to choose, ha ha.)
+My dotfiles except for ~/.emacs.d (but now the makefile in this repo has become the single-stop-shop for setting up my dotfiles including asking to install emacs with my [spacemacs dotfiles](https://github.com/durantschoon/.spacemacs.d)).

+*Also on my mind is that maybe I should look up [other people's solutions](https://dotfiles.github.io/utilities/) and ditch all this at some point, but with so many choices and the further I get to making this how I want it, seems like I could end up sticking with this.*

 I use [Zsh](http://www.zsh.org/) with [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh).
 I use the [agnoster theme](https://github.com/agnoster/agnoster-zsh-theme) which is best viewed with the [meslo powerline fonts](https://github.com/powerline/fonts) which should be installed by the cross-system [Makefile](./Makefile) in this repo.

 These dot files are for the common settings on three operating systems: mac, linux (ubuntu), and windows.
 Specific changes to the path, etc. should go in ~/.zshenv and would be expected to be different on different machines since environment variables for software on each machine can be different.
-Someday I might get around to creating all three files: `.(mac|linux|windows).zshenv`
+The Windows set up is not really set up, yet.
+Last time I was on my Windows machine I was playing with Windows Subsystem for Linux ([WSL](https://learn.microsoft.com/en-us/windows/wsl/install)) and I think I had emacs on both or something weird like that and I should figure out what I did and what I want to do in this repo.

 ## Bootstraps by Operating system